March 24, 2015

-It's helpful if you can provide shelter for the cat while you search for her owner.
-If no owner is found, you can try to find a good home for her, or adopt the cat yourself.
-If you take the cat home with you, have her examined by a veterinarian before introducing her to your other cats.
+It's helpful if you can provide shelter for the cat while you search for their owner.
+If no owner is found, you can try to find a good home for them, or adopt the cat yourself.
+If you take the cat home with you, have them examined by a veterinarian before introducing them to your other cats.

-The cat you're helping may be feral if he approaches you when extremely hungry but will only eat the food you've provided once you've walked away.
-A cat is probably feral if he's still unapproachable and cannot be touched after several days of feeding.
+The cat you're helping may be feral if they approach you when extremely hungry but will only eat the food you've provided once you've walked away.
+A cat is probably feral if they're still unapproachable and cannot be touched after several days of feeding.
 Don't try to handle a feral cat.
 Most feral cats can't be adopted because they are too frightened of people.

 One sign that a cat is a spayed or neutered feral is a tipped or notched ear (if the tip or section of an ear has been surgically removed).
 A stray cat who is spayed or neutered may also have an ear tip or notched ear.

 Food and water are important parts of caring for community cats.
 But some people who are new to looking after these cats often don't realize that if they don't find a way to have the cats spayed or neutered, the number of hungry cats may soon become unmanageable as more and more kittens are born.
 Doing Trap-Neuter-Return (TNR) will keep this from happening to you and the cats.